bennyz/notes/reading/rust.md

 ```

 Here `rectangle` is an *immutable borrow* of `Rectangle`.
 We are not changing the struct so no need for a *mutable borrow*,
-and since `main()` uses it after function call, we cannot take owenrship of it.
+and since `main()` uses it after function call, we cannot take ownership of it.

 ### Adding Functionality with Derived Traits